elakorkmaz/nycda-backend-exam/part2.md

 # 1 - How would you design the routes of your server based on REST convention?
 List them with VERB and /route

-app.post('/users/register'      - create user
+app.post('/customers/register'      - create customer
-app.get('/users/show'           - show user data
+app.get('/customers/show'           - show customer data
-app.put('/users/:id'            - edit user data
+app.put('/customers/:id'            - edit customer data
-app.delete('/users/delete'      - delete user
+app.delete('/customers/delete'      - delete customer

 # 2 - Which pages would require templates, and how would you name them?
 List them with /route and template-name.extension

-register user:      /views/users/new.pug
+register customer:      /views/customers/new.pug
-edit user:          /views/users/edit.pug
+edit customer:          /views/customers/edit.pug
-show user data:     /views/users/show.pug
+show customer data:     /views/customers/show.pug

 # 3 - What is a database constraint?
 Name the 3 types of database constraints you have learned.

-A constraint for a column in a table in a database. allowNull, unique, foreign key.
+A constraint for a column in a table in a database. not null = doesn't allow a field to be left empty unique = data in field has to be unique in table foreign key = input is id of another table

 # 4 - What is a foreign key?
 Given that you have a Factory that has many cars and car that belongs to a factory, What would be your foreign key column?